AtheistPoet/EmbryoLocationPrediction/Data/README.md

 7) dge_raw.txt -- raw single-cell RNAseq data for all genes (8924).

 8) geometry.txt -- geometry file containing the x, y, z coordinates for locations on the embryo.

+The directory also contains a subdirectory 'Methods' that has pre-computed gene list for all methods in (decreasing order of importance for cellular location prediction).